tenyears-tech/elasticdump-rs/README.md

 cargo build --release

 # Optionally, build with native optimizations
-cargo rustc --release -- -C target-cpu=native
+cargo rustc --release --bin elasticdump-rs -- -C target-cpu=native

 # The binary will be available at
 ./target/release/elasticdump-rs